Nutrition and Dietetics, B.S.

 Physician Assistant (PA) Scholars Track

 Students accepted into the B.S. program in nutrition and dietetics may apply for acceptance into the PA Scholars track.
-This track, for entering freshmen, presents an opportunity for a select number of highly qualified applicants who successfully complete the track to be guaranteed a position in the physician assistant program at Saint Louis University upon graduation.
+This track, for entering first-year students, presents an opportunity for a select number of highly qualified applicants who successfully complete the track to be guaranteed a position in the physician assistant program at Saint Louis University upon graduation.
 The track is 126 credits.
 For more information, contact the Department of Nutrition and Dietetics or the Department of Clinical Health Studies.

 Verification of Didactic Program in Dietetics (DPD)

-SLU's Department of Nutrition and Dietetics has a program whereby students who possess a previously earned baccalaureate degree may complete requirements for DPD verification.
-This verification allows students to meet requirements for entry into a dietetic internship without completion of a second baccalaureate degree.
+SLU's Department of Nutrition and Dietetics has a program whereby students who possess a previously earned baccalaureate degree may complete the requirements for DPD verification.
+This verification allows students to meet the requirements for entry into a dietetic internship without the completion of a second baccalaureate degree.
 For more information, contact the DPD director in the Department of Nutrition and Dietetics.

 Clinical and Research Opportunities